hclimente/genewa/logbook/gwas_simulation.md

 # GAMETES

-We discovered [GAMETES](https://sourceforge.net/projects/gametes/?source=navbar) when reviewing the bibliography of [Moore](https://scholar.google.fr/citations?user=mE1Te78AAAAJ&hl=en&oi=ao).
+We discovered [GAMETES](https://sourceforge.net/projects/gametes/?source=navbar)([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3605108/)) when reviewing the bibliography of [Moore](https://scholar.google.fr/citations?user=mE1Te78AAAAJ&hl=en&oi=ao).
 It generates pure, random and strict epistatic models.
+GAMETES generates a number of random model arquitectures under the specified constraints (MAF, Heritability...); this size of this sampe is specified in the parameter *Quantile population size*.
+Then, those models are scored according to the metric specified under *Quantile* (EDM or Odds ratio).
+The higher those values are, the easier the underlying epistasis is to detect.
+The quantiles specified in *Quantile count* are picked from the distribution of scores.
+Then it generates sample datasets for each of the generated models.
+Those datasets consist of a number of cases and controls, and a specified number of cohorts.

 # Open questions